-BayTrust seeks an Impact Investment portfolio that will achieve increased impact in the BOP, help support and build the impact investing eco-system to attract new investment funds to increase the scale and impact of solutions to community issues whilst meeting its desired Impact Investment financial return and risk characteristics.
+BayTrust seeks an impact investment portfolio that will:

+- achieve increased impact in the BOP, - help support and build the impact investing eco-system to attract additional investment funds (preferably from mainstream investors) to increase the scale and impact of investments addressing community issues, - meet the desired impact investment financial return and risk characteristics.

-However, BayTrust may also consider co-investment with other entities in their regions even where the impact is largely outside of the BOP region, where they align with our overall portfolio intentions and principles.
-This would assist in establishing Impact Investing as a mainstream activity and attract other investors into the Impact Investing space.
+However, BayTrust may consider investment where the impact is largely outside of the BOP region, but there are other significant benefits to the impact investment eco-system or downstream benefits to the BOP and they align with our overall portfolio intentions and principles.